The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 DeepSeek has one of the simplest serious price sheets in the market.
 It currently exposes a very low cache-hit price, a still-low cache-miss input price, and a low output price across both the non-thinking and thinking aliases.
 The pricing page is refreshingly direct.

 The more strategically important point is API compatibility.
-DeepSeek explicitly supports OpenAI-compatible and Anthropic-compatible formats.
-That means the migration cost can be lower than the raw token price suggests, because you may not need to rewrite your whole client stack.
+DeepSeek explicitly supports OpenAI-compatible and Anthropic-compatible formats, which can lower migration cost even beyond the headline token savings.

 DeepSeek current public rows